chillemille/OverOptimism_in_GeneSetAnalysis/README.md

 #### 2. Further preprocessing in Excel

-**Note** that further preprocessing must be performed in Excel according to section **RNK: Ranked list file format (*.rnk)** in https://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats [last accessed on 08 Oct 2024 09:37am].
+**Note** that further preprocessing must be performed in Excel according to section **RNK: Ranked list file format (*.rnk)** in https://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats [last accessed: 08 Oct 2024 09:37am].

 #### 3. Upload data and make optimisations according to task 1 or 2
 The required data sets are uploaded in the tab **Load data**, after which you need to proceed to the tab **Run GSEAPreranked**.
 Further information on the necessary fields to be clicked and filled out can be obtained from the screenshots in folder `Results/Screenshots_WebApplications`.
 Note that in each step, the random seed is set to **149**.